 - Converting the roundabout to a signalised cross road junction and filling the central island of the roundabout, removal of pedestrian subways and approach ramps; - Providing at-grade footway, signal controlled toucan crossings and right turn only lanes on all the four arms of the junction.
 Prohibiting U-Turns at the junction; - The bus lanes on the Jennens Road and Nechells Parkway approaches to the junction will be modified to suit the new junction layout.
-The new traffic signals will be designed and optimised to improve bus journey times through the junction; - Providing cycle lanes on B4114 Jennens Road (inbound and outbound) and on A47 Nechells Parkway (inbound); - Providing unsegregated shared use footway/cycleway to connect to the existing advisory cycle routes, including an unsegregated shared use footway/cycleway on the A47 Nechells Parkway outbound;
+The new traffic signals will be designed and optimised to improve bus journey times through the junction; - Providing cycle lanes on B4114 Jennens Road (inbound and outbound) and on A47 Nechells Parkway (inbound); - Provid provid provide state of the existing advisory cycle routes, including an unsegregated shared use footway/cycleway on the A47 Nechells Parkway outbound;

-- Providing double yellow lines at Windsor Street South/ Nechells Parkway Junction; - Removal of non-pay parking bay on A47 Nechells Parkway; - Removal of approximately 100 trees from areas around the junction: - Providing for the planting of 200 trees in the new verge and other areas in the locality, together with other landscaping. - As many of the trees to be removed are in dense clusters the Highways Tree Manager has advised to budget and programme for the removal of 100 and planting of 200.

-Funding and Revenue Implications

-The estimated cost of the Ashted Circus Project is £8.1m funded as shown in Table 2.

-Table 2: Funding (Capital) Amount

-Local Growth Fund (LGF) £5.545m

-Integrated Transport Block (ITB) £0.003m
+Parkway Junction; Removal of non-pay parking bay on A4 Removal of approximately 100 tree junction; Providing for the planting of 200 trees areas in the locality, together with other in the new verge ound the As many of the trees to be removed Highways Tree Manager has advised to the removal of 100 and planting of 200.
+Funding and Revenue Implications The estimated cost of the Ashted Circus shown in Table 2. - funded a Table 2: Funding (Capital) Amount (explain) Local Growth Fund (LGF) £5.545m Local Growth Fund (LGF) £5.545m Local Growth Fund (LGF) Integrated Transport Block (ITB) £5.545m £0.003m

-DfT Local Pinch Points Fund (LPPF) £0.254m

-Enterprise Zone £2.298m

-Funding Total £8.100m